 - Here is God's leadership model: He chooses fools to live foolishly in order to reveal the economy of heaven, which reverses and inverts the wisdom of this world.
 He calls us to brokenness, not performance; to relationships, not commotion; to grace, not success. - This is the terrible secret about leadership and life: we achieve brokenness by falling off our throne.
 To be broken is not a choice; it is a gift.
 I don't know anyone who has made the decision to be broken and achieve it as an act of the will.
-But to experience brokenness and humiliation, all you have to do is lead. - Leadership is far from a walk in the park; it is a long march through a dark valley.
-In fact, leadership has been described as wearing a bull's-eye on your chest during hunting season. - A leader who limps subverts the expectations of those who define leadership as running an organization.
+But to experience brokenness and humiliation, all you have to do is lead. - A limping leader understands this: I don't know if I am right, nor am I sure the path chosen is the best, but after reflection, feedback, debate, and prayer, I am choosing this path. - A leader who limps subverts the expectations of those who define leadership as running an organization.
 It is not that a limping leader does not hire, fire, advance, reward, discipline, and delegate.
 These are inescapable duties of leadership.
 But the aim of a leader's activity is not the growth of the organization.
 It's not even meeting needs or doing good.
 The purpose of limping leadership is the maturing of character. - Clearly the disillusioned and best leaders are those who have nothing left to prove because they have known both failure and success.
 Failure teaches us to not fear the contempt of others.
 Success teaches us to not trust the applause of others.
 When contempt and applause no longer move your heart to hide or to strive, then you are ready to ask the question "What will please you, God?"